-- 1. A student has the right to cancel his or her program of instruction, without any penalty or obligations, through the third (3rd) business day after signing the enrollment agreement ("Cancellation Period").
+A student has the right to cancel their program of instruction, without any penalty or obligations, through the third (3rd) business day after signing the enrollment agreement ("Cancellation Period").
 Subsequent to this three-day cancellation period, but prior to the start of orientation/classes, the student may request cancellation and will receive a refund of all monies paid, less a non-refundable processing fee of \$100.
-After the end of the cancellation period, the student also has the right to withdraw from school at any time (please see Withdrawal Policy, - 2.
-Cancellation is considered to have occurred when the student provides written notice of cancellation at the following address: Vanderbilt University Medical Center, Center for Programs in Allied Health, 1301 Medical Center Drive, B-802 TVC, Nashville, Tennessee 37232-5510. - 3.
-The cancellation may be provided by mail or by hand delivery. - 4.
-The written notice of cancellation, if sent by U.S. Mail, is effective when the notice is postmarked, or as of the date of mailing, if proof of registered delivery is provided.
-If the written notice of cancellation is hand-delivered, it is effective when it is received by the Center for Programs in Allied Health. - 5.
-If the Enrollment Agreement is cancelled the school will refund the student monies paid as described above, less deductions for any books, equipment or supplies provided to the student by VUMC and not returned in new condition, within five (5) business days after the notice of cancellation takes effect. - 6.
+After the end of the cancellation period, the student also has the right to withdraw from school at any time (please see Withdrawal Policy, below).

+Cancellation is considered to have occurred when the student provides written notice of cancellation at the following address: Vanderbilt University Medical Center, Center for Programs in Allied Health, 1301 Medical Center Drive, B-802 TVC, Nashville, Tennessee 37232-5510.

+- The cancellation may be provided by mail or by hand delivery. - The written notice of cancellation, if sent by U.S. Mail, is effective when the notice is postmarked, or as of the date of mailing, if proof of registered delivery is provided.
+If the written notice of cancellation is hand-delivered, it is effective when it is received by the Center for Programs in Allied Health.

+If the Enrollment Agreement is cancelled the school will refund the student monies paid as described above, less deductions for any books, equipment or supplies provided to the student by VUMC and not returned in new condition, within five (5) business days after the notice of cancellation takes effect.

 Students who cancel according to the terms described above will be refunded within three (3) business days after notification of cancellation occurs.
 Students cancelling enrollment in VUMC programs are required to return their student IDs immediately upon cancellation.